 In the old town (Vieille Ville), many sites and monuments are lit up for Christmas: Place Saint Epvre, the Craffe Gate and the Ducal Palace.

-Situated in the North-east of France, the former capital of the Dukes of Lorraine takes pride in its exceptional architectural ensemble from the 18th century which includes three beautiful Unesco-listed squares: Place Stanislas, Place de la Carrière and Place d’Alliance.
-The old town of Nancy with its narrow streets is organised around the Grand’Rue and the Ducal Palace, the residence of the Dukes of Lorraine until the 18th century.
+The old town of Nancy, with its narrow streets, is organised around the Grand’Rue and the Ducal Palace, the residence of the Dukes of Lorraine until the 18th century.

-Nancy should also be noted for its impressive Art Nouveau heritage known as the “School of Nancy” (École de Nancy) with many buildings and artefacts from La Belle Époque.
+Nancy should also be noted for its impressive Art Nouveau heritage, known as the “School of Nancy” (École de Nancy), with many buildings and artefacts from the Belle Époque.

 How to get to Nancy

-Nancy is easily reached by car from Paris, Lyon, Belgium and Germany through the network of reliable motorways crossing Lorraine from West to East and North to South.
+Nancy is easily reached by car from Paris, Lyon, Belgium and Germany through reliable motorways crossing Lorraine from West to East and North to South.

-From Paris, take the N4 which is mostly a dual-carriage-way.
-Belgium and Germany are not far away either thanks to the A31 and the A4.
+From Paris, take the N4, which is mostly a dual-carriage-way.
+Belgium and Germany are not far away, thanks to the A31 and the A4.

-If you travel from Australia or America, take a flight to Paris Charles de Gaulle, Frankfurt or Luxembourg airports and rent a car from there!
-The closest international airport is actually Luxembourg, some 100 km away from Nancy by motorway.
+If you travel from Australia or America, fly to Paris Charles de Gaulle, Frankfurt or Luxembourg airports and rent a car from there!
+Luxembourg is The closest international airport, some 100 km from Nancy by motorway.

-The TGV from Paris-Gare de l’Est take only 1.30 hours and links the Lorraine headcity without any stops along its way.
+The TGV from Paris-Gare de l’Est takes only 1.30 hours and links the Lorraine head city without any stops.